New York Roads - I-95 - Trans-Manhattan Expwy.

 SB entering the apartments (i.e. at the beginning of the TME), courtesy HNTB Corp., apparently taken during sign testing.

 The Exit 1B ramp (NB only) to Harlem River Drive is fraught with mystery.
-The Amsterdam Ave./Washington Bridge split from the ramp feeds into the original exit from the 178th St. tunnel.
-The still intact two-lane tunnel carried all of the eastbound traffic from the George Washington Bridge that didn't exit to NY 9A or US 9 (Broadway), and you can still see the paved exit from the tunnel come right up to the guiderail on the modern exit.
-Continuing on the Harlem River Dr. split takes traffic past this stub merge, whose purpose even I have not ascertained.
-For reference, it was a stub even in 1954 before the Trans-Manhattan Expressway was built.
+The Amsterdam Ave./Washington Bridge split from the ramp feeds into the old exit from the 178th St. tunnel.
+The still intact two-lane tunnel carried all of the eastbound traffic from the George Washington Bridge that didn't exit to NY 9A or US 9/Broadway, and you can still see the paved exit from the tunnel come right up to the guiderail on the modern exit.
+Continuing on the Harlem River Dr. split takes traffic past this stub merge, and only years later have I finally ascertained its purpose.
+Turns out this was the original connector from Harlem River Dr. up to the bridge.
+The 178th St. tunnel was the first one opened, and carried two-way traffic (one lane each way) from about 1940-1950 until the 179th St. tunnel opened to double its capacity.
+The connector ostensibly could have been kept for EB traffic, but there were several reroutes in the ramps for the interchange that resulted in a new roadway with a slightly smoother alignment.
+Purpose accomplished, cost probably not recouped, as much of the old connector as possible was removed, leaving just this stub end where it tied into the still-current structure.

 Back to I-95 main page